iamnoah/writeCapture/README.md

 the real element.
 If not present, the attributes are not copied, which usually wont matter.

-# Hacks #
+# Options & Hacks #

+All writeCapture calls accept an second (or only, for `autoAsync`) argument for options. e.g.,

+    writeCapture.sanitize(html,{autoAsync: true, done:...});

+You can also pass just a function, which is equivalent to:

+    writeCapture.sanitize(html,{done:yourFunc});

-Note that all of these hacks can be configured globally and per call.
+Note that all hacks and options can be configured globally and per call.
 Per call settings override global settings. e.g.,

     writeCapture.proxyGetElementById = true;